dolittle/establish-context-action/README.md

 #### `prerelease-branches`

-A comma separated list of prerelease identifiers.
+A list of prerelease identifiers.
 It will output `should-publish = true` whenever a pull request is merged to a branch with a name which is a version with one of the given prerelease-branches identifers.
 It will also make sure to use the version in the branch name as part of the outputted `current-version` and use the latest version